arnabs542/Algorithm-and-Data-Structure/doc/segment_tree.md

         int sum = 0;

     /*
 The idea behind the query function is that whether we should include an element in the sum or we should include its parent.

-Consider that L is the left border of an interval and R is the right border of the interval.
-It is clear from the image that if L is odd then it means that it is the right child of it’s parent and our interval includes only L and not it’s parent.
+Consider that L is the left border of an interval and R is the right border of the interval. if L is odd then it means that it is the right child of it’s parent and our interval includes only L and not it’s parent.

 So we will simply include this node to sum and move to the parent of it’s next node by doing L = (L+1)/2.
 Now, if L is even then it is the left child of it’s parent and interval includes it’s parent also unless the right borders interferes.